What Is A Nasal Septum?

 After Surgery and Recovery

 Depending on the type of surgery you have, you will likely have nasal packing/splints in your nose.
-These are placed by Dr. Bennett to allow for proper healing of the internal nasal structures, like an “internal cast” for the nose.
+These are placed by the doctor to allow for proper healing of the internal nasal structures, like an “internal cast” for the nose.
 These typically are removed at your first postoperative visit, one week later.
 You will also likely have a nasal cast on the outside of the nose.
 This also helps reduce swelling and keep everything in place.
 This remains on the nose also for 1 week following surgery.
-Depending on your work, Dr. Bennett typically recommends taking a minimum of 3 days off before returning to work.
+Depending on your work, the doctor typically recommends taking a minimum of 3 days off before returning to work.
 He also discourages his patients from any heavy lifting as this can alter the structure of the nose through straining.
 If you wear glasses, you may require some alterations as to not provide pressure on the nasal bones.
-Dr. Bennett will provide you with pain medications, ointments, nasal sprays, all to help maximize your results.
+The doctor will provide you with pain medications, ointments, nasal sprays, all to help maximize your results.

-You will see Dr. Bennett one week after surgery where he will remove all casting materials and splints.
+You will see the doctor one week after surgery where he will remove all casting materials and splints.
 Your nose may be swollen for a temporary period of time, so don’t stress!
 The nose is a small area, and all that surgery causes swelling that eventually is reduced with time.
 Depending on the patient this swelling typically lasts for 2-3 weeks but can last up to two months in rare circumstances.
-To help reduce the swelling Dr. Bennett will re-apply tape to the nose that will be there until your second post-operative visit.
+To help reduce the swelling the doctor will re-apply tape to the nose that will be there until your second post-operative visit.
 This pressure dressing reduces the amount of swelling.
 The second postoperative visit will involve removing all the tape.
-Dr. Bennett will then see you in visitations two weeks later, and then one month after that.
-Dr. Bennett enjoys the continued visitation of his patients and will see them in follow up for many years thereafter.
+The doctor will then see you in visitations two weeks later, and then one month after that.